-Keeping in mind that most of the videos these cameras produce come in between 2 and 3 minutes, we now had to watch the entirety of our video to find out if the fine folks at UPS had delivered our package, or if it was something else entirely.
+Keeping in mind that most of the videos these cameras produce come in between two and three minutes, we now had to watch the entirety of our video to find out if the fine folks at UPS had delivered our package, or if it was something else entirely.

-Sure enough, it was something else entirely: Dear Husband checking out some maintenance issues on the porch.
+Sure enough, it was something else entirely: It turns out it was my dear husband checking out some maintenance issues on the porch.
 The package, as of this writing, hadn’t arrived yet.

-So, clearly Swann doesn’t have that capability.
-What that meant for us was that we were spending more time viewing our recordings, waiting for the videos to load, and trying to make sense of all that activity.
-This wasn’t a deal-breaker, especially considering the low price point of Swann cameras.
+With Swann, we were spending more time viewing our recordings, waiting for the videos to load, and trying to make sense of all that activity.
+This wasn’t a deal-breaker, especially considering the relatively low price point of Swann cameras.
 In fact, it’s almost to be expected.
 But it’s still something to keep in mind.

-We also get that it’s a somewhat unfair comparison, considering Canary is known for being heavy on advanced tech – and has the high prices to prove it.
-But if nothing else, it should give you a clearer idea of how much time you’ll spend monitoring your home using Swann cameras.
+We also get that it’s a somewhat unfair comparison, considering Canary is known for being heavy on advanced tech.

 These days, we’re finding that folks seem to be really interested in getting the widest possible viewing angle from their security cameras — and we’re right there with them!
 It makes sense, as the more coverage you have, the fewer cameras you need, right?

 So that’s why we were a little dismayed to see that our Swann cameras, despite a wide-angle lens, have a mere 75-degree viewing angle.
-That’s quite a bit lower than some of Swann’s rivals, notably Lorex, whose security cameras boast a 120-degree field of view or higher, depending on the model.
+That’s quite a bit lower than some of Swann’s rivals, notably Lorex’s wireless cameras, whose security cameras boast a 120-degree field of view or higher, depending on the model.